-Jennifer is currently working as a consultant, locally and nationally, to provide training and technical assistance on the issues of violence against women and girls, supervised visitation and safe exchange, engaging men who batter, oppression, community organizing, and LGBTQ issues.
-Jennifer works as a consultant to Futures without Violence, The National Resource Center on Domestic Violence, and The National Council of Juvenile and Family Court Judges.
+In addition to her work at Inspire Action, Jennifer works as a consultant, locally and nationally, to provide training and technical assistance on the issues of violence against women and girls, engaging people who use violence, anti-oppression/anti-racist work, community organizing, and LGBTQ issues.
+Jennifer works as a consultant to Futures without Violence, ALSO, Full Frame Initiative and The National Council of Juvenile and Family Court Judges.

 Jennifer received her BA in Anthropology and Women’s Studies from Fort Lewis College and her MSW from San Jose State University.

-Both Beth and Jennifer have collaborated, co-authored, and contributed to several publications and resources for those serving victims of violence, many of which can be downloaded on our Resources page.
+Both Beth and Jennifer have collaborated, co-authored, and contributed to numerous publications and resources for those serving victims of violence, many of which can be downloaded on our Resources page.

 Amrita Hanjrah is a social justice and human rights advocate dedicated to empowering survivors of gender violence and facilitating change with those who have harmed.
 In her current role at Apna Ghar, Inc. (Our Home), Amrita works closely with those seeking supervised visitation remedies through orders of protection in the Circuit Court of Cook County’s Domestic Violence Division.
 This option was previously underutilized and is a result of the Family Court Enhancement Project funded by the Office for Violence against Women.
 In this role, she educates the domestic violence judiciary, key stakeholders, and the domestic violence advocacy community regarding the importance and appropriate use of supervised visitation services.
 The aforementioned work requires an overall command of the various legal systems affecting families, the finesse to establish strong and meaningful relationships with domestic violence agencies, the ability to provide direction and growth for the supervised visitation programming and its staff, and soft skills such as empathy, awareness, and connection to provide this level of engagement needed with families.